Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Ad Targeting Analysis

-Figure \ref{figure:All-Websites-Common-AdSlots-Filtered} presents bid (CPM)\footnote{CPM (cost per mille) is the amount an advertiser pays a website per thousand visitors who see its advertisements.
-Bids are expressed in CPM.} values across vanilla and interest personas on common ad slots without and with (Figure \ref{figure:All-Websites-Common-AdSlots-Filtered-Interaction}) user interaction.
-It can be seen from Figure \ref{figure:All-Websites-Common-AdSlots-Filtered-No-Interaction} that without user interaction, there is no discernible difference between vanilla and interest personas.
-Whereas, with user interaction, i.e., Figure \ref{figure:All-Websites-Common-AdSlots-Filtered-Interaction}, the bid values are significantly higher for interest personas as compared to vanilla persona.
-Table \ref{table:bids-median-mean} shows the median and mean values for interest and vanilla personas with user interaction.
-It can be seen from the table that median bids for all interest personas, except for Health \& Fitness, are 2$\times$ higher than vanilla persona.
+Next, we analyze advertisers bidding behavior for vanilla and interest personas with user interaction to evaluate if interaction with skills leads to personalized ad targeting.
+Figure \ref{figure:All-Websites-Common-AdSlots-Filtered-Interaction} presents bid (CPM) values across vanilla and interest personas on common ad slots with user interaction.
+In contrast to bid values without user interaction (Figure \ref{figure:All-Websites-Common-AdSlots-Filtered-No-Interaction}), with user interaction (Figure \ref{figure:All-Websites-Common-AdSlots-Filtered-Interaction}) the bid values are significantly higher for interest personas as compared to vanilla persona.
+Table \ref{table:bids-median-mean} shows the median and mean bid values for interest and vanilla personas with user interaction.
+The table indicates that median bids for all interest personas, except for Health \& Fitness, are 2$\times$ higher than vanilla persona.
 Similarly, mean bids for four interest personas, i.e., Fashion \& Style, Religion \& Spirituality, Wine \& Beverages, and Health \& Fitness, are 2$\times$ higher than vanilla persona.
 We note that the bid values for Health \& Fitness and Fashion \& Style go as much as 30$\times$ and 27$\times$ higher than the mean of vanilla persona.

-\textit{High bid values without user interaction.} The high bid values without user interaction could be explained by data collection during the holiday season, i.e., before Christmas 2021.
-To rule out the impact of holiday season, we compare the bids values without and with interaction that were collected close to each other.
-Specifically, we compare the bids from last three iteration of without interaction with bids from first three iterations of with interaction, that were crawled within holiday season.
-Table \ref{table:bids-mean-last-no-interaction-first-interaction} presents mean bid values without and with user interaction.
-It can be seen that the interest personas with interaction receive higher bids than control persona.
-Whereas no discernable differences exist for without interaction configurations.
+It can also be seen from Table~\ref{table:bids-median-mean} that the mean bid values are higher than the median bid values, suggesting that some advertisers bid much higher than others.
+One possible explanation for this behavior could be that some advertisers have more information about the persona's interests than the others, which leads them to place much higher bids than others.
+We discuss high absolute bid values with just skill installation in Appendix \ref{appendix:high-bid-values}.